josegarciaa/Thesis/README.md

 # Thesis
 Master's thesis modeling instructive and permissive changes in direction selecitivity

-runSimulation is main run file that runs simulation for multiple trials and plots results of plasticity other files contain subfunctions or configurations
+runSimulation.m is main run file that runs simulation for multiple trials and plots results of plasticity other files contain subfunctions or configurations